Office of the Associate Dean for Research

 The College of Veterinary Medicine (CVM) is a pioneer and an internationally recognized leader in animal health research.
 We are uniquely positioned to provide solutions to current and emerging problems at the interface of animals, humans, and the environment that threaten animal and human health.
 These problems are global, interlaced, and complex, and require multidisciplinary integrated approaches that unify biology and medicine.

 Our researchers aim to reveal and resolve the increasingly intertwined elements of animal and human health in our environment based on the concept of One Medicine and One Science.
-Exciting research is being conducted within CVM Departments and across our three Signature Programs.
+Exciting research is being conducted within CVM Departments, Research Clusters, and across our three Signature Programs.